dijonsauce/dijonsauce.github.io/README.md

 Welcome to McCLUCKIN', America's fastest and finest dining experience!

 This is the main marketing website for McCLUCKIN'.
 It is designed to be responsive and accessible, making it easy to navigate for potential customers & partners.

-Note: The McCLUCKIN brand is a parody of fast food franchise especially KFC, Chick-Fil-A and the fictional Cluckin Bell in Grand Theft Auto: San Andreas.
+Note: The McCLUCKIN brand is a parody of fast food franchise especially KFC, Chick-Fil-A and the fictional Cluckin Bell in Grand Theft Auto: San Andreas.The Initial idea was to create a foundation for a Retail/E-commerce project that will connect from Frontend to Backend, the Fullstack during the course of the Software Development Course also as much as I like fast food, I loved the way Rockstar Game's Grand Theft Auto (GTA) portrayed fast food restaurants in the series so this project will not be as friendly as Wendy's Twitter account.

 <h2 align="center"><img src="assets/docs/rwd-preview.png"></h2>